Narakasura: In popular culture

 It is believed in some traditions that before Narakasura's death, he requested a boon from Satyabhama (incarnation of Bhudevi), that everyone should celebrate his death with colourful lights.
 Thus, this day is celebrated as 'Naraka Chaturdashi' - the beginning day of Deepavali.
-Krishna's and Satyabhama's victory on Narakasura is venerated as the occasion of freedom for all his prisoners, and in honour of Aditi.
+Krishna's and Satyabhama's victory over Narakasura and Narakasura's death is venerated as the occasion of freedom for all his prisoners, and in honour of Aditi.